satyamkapoor/satyamkapoor.github.io/content/journal/germanys-answer-to-authentication.md

 draft: false
 ---

-Having grown accustomed to receiving one-time passwords via SMS for user authentication back in India, my transition to Belgium introduced me to the convenience of e-ID cards and TOPS for authentication.
+Having grown accustomed to receiving one-time passwords via SMS for user authentication back in India, my transition to Belgium introduced me to the convenience of e-ID cards and TOTPs for authentication.

 However, my move to Germany unveiled a unique authentication process across various applications.
 Whether it's filing taxes, accessing health insurance apps for digital health records, or managing deliveries through the DHL app, I found myself relying on codes sent to my mailbox for verification.
 The shift to this method has been both surprising and intriguing! 😮